lektor/lektor-atom/README.md

 ### Customizing the plugin for your models

-Use the "_field" options to tell lektor-atom how to read your items.
+Use the field options to tell lektor-atom how to read your items.
 For example, if your site's model is:

 ```
 [model]